Collab4exaNBody/doc_exaStamp/docs/source/project_exaStamp/Flavors.rst

 Grid Flavors
 ============

 In ``ExaStamp``, the grid flavor pre-defines the data attached to particles during the simulation, meaning that such data is stored anyway along the entire trajectory.
-Some fields can evolve with time such as positions or velocity while some can be fixed such as the particle identifiers.
+Some fields can evolve with time such as positions or velocity while some can be fixed such as the particle identifiers or partial charges.

 General Concept
 ---------------